Stanko/Stanko.github.io/content/blog/2019-12-18-three-js-extrude-svg-path.md

 ![Our element rotates around it's corner and it's center](/img/extrude-svg/step-three.png)

 **September 2020 update**: if you have only one path in the SVG you can use the tip from tuseroni's comment.
-Basically you just need to call `geometry.center()` before creating the mesg, to center it based on the bounding box.
+Basically you just need to call `geometry.center()` before creating the mesh, to center it based on the bounding box.
 Unfortunately if you have multiple paths, this won't work.

 ----